What is personalised content?

 Marketing technology companies will provide customer journeys filled with content automatically optimised and personalised for each customer — reducing the reliance on in-house specialists.

-As Chris pointed out in his voice search article — by 2020 over half of all searches will be spoken, rather than typed.
+As we pointed out in a previous blogpost — by 2020 over half of all searches will be spoken, rather than typed.
 And personalisation will be used to inform the results that are displayed.

 Machine learning will also offer a valuable lifeline that will let brands continually test content and its placements in a simple, effective way that delivers directly on revenue.
 97% of business leaders feel the future of marketing will consist of clever human marketers working in collaboration with machine learning-based entities.